Our Story

 Our Vision

 AL1GN strives for a fair and equitable higher education system that empowers all students to become successful college graduates, regardless of socioeconomic status, generational educational attainment, race, immigration status, or other protected classes.
-In response, AL1GN works to provide a platform for first-generation and low-income students to share their diverse narratives, build community, and discuss innovative policies and programs to implement at their home institutions.
+In response, AL1GN conferences worked to provide a platform for first-generation and low-income students to share their diverse narratives, build community, and discuss innovative policies and programs to implement at their home institutions.
 Our programming centers student experiences, academic and professional development, and local and national activism.
+Now a STEM peer mentoring cohort, AL1GN continues to work toward this vision by empowering first-generation/low-income students to reach their career goals, while building community together.

-AL1GN seeks to provide a forum on which FGLI students can take control of their own diverse narratives while working together with faculty and staff to spark new and revamped programming at their home institutions.
-Over the course of a weekend, participants exchange ideas, create new relationships with fellow student leaders and concerned staff, and develop the foundation on which impactful work can occur.
-Our policy is that housing for students will be provided, and admission and meals are free for all attendees.
+The AL1GN conferences sought to provide a forum through which FGLI students could take control of their own diverse narratives while working together with faculty and staff to spark new and revamped programming at their home institutions.
+Over the course of a weekend, participants exchanged ideas, created new relationships with fellow student leaders and concerned staff, and developed the foundation on which impactful work can occur.
+Housing for students was always provided, and admission and meals were free for all attendees.

-AL1GN is student-centered.
-Each year, two undergraduate students from our host school assemble a team of other students, staff, and administrators to plan a conference that they’re proud to host.
-Students choose themes, workshop topics, speakers, and more, with the support of the AL1GN National Team.
+AL1GN’s organizational structure was designed to be student-centered.
+Each year, two undergraduate students from the host school would assemble a team of other students, staff, and administrators to plan a conference that they were proud to host.
+Students chose themes, workshop topics, speakers, and more, with the support of the AL1GN National Team.

 Our Team